 We also needed to maximize the space within out closet.
 When we first moved in, we decided to hang a fabric shelving system along with a half lower rod.
-I also had a plastic drawer system that has been re-purposed in different areas throughout all the home’s I’ve lived.
-Lets take a look at the fabric shelving system.

 After I saw my “none permanent” drawer system in person, I decided to take it home and put it to work.
 After 30 minutes, my drawer system was put together.

-With a simple switch, I was able to more than double our closet space.
+With a simple switch, I was able to more than double our closet storage capacity.
 This drawer system is actually two separate units that I was able to connect and stack on top of each other.
 Given the fact that these are two separate units, I could always disconnect these units and place them side by side, if my needs change.
 Since this isn’t a permanent solution, that mean’s it’s great for renter’s and can be taken with us if we choose to move.

 I have organized many…. many area’s in my home.
 I have bought drawer systems, fabric shelving units, and countless bins/baskets.
 My best piece of advice when organizing an area in your home is to MEASURE!!
 I have made that rookie mistake of not measuring many… many times.
 Prior to purchasing this drawer system, I made sure to measure!!
 I measured and double checked those measurements just to make sure that my system would fit nicely.
 Double checking your measurements will always be a smart decision when making an intentional purchase.
 Placing painter’s tape on the floor and walls can also be a great visual aide to see how something will fit in your space.
-I hope my advise will help you make more intentional purchases when organizing your spaces.
+I hope my advice will help you make more intentional purchases when organizing your spaces.